MicrosoftDocs/customer-voice/cv-docs/gdpr.md

 ### Where is the data stored for Dynamics 365 Customer Voice?

 Dynamics 365 Customer Voice has two data stores, the primary data store is on servers in the United States, with the exception of data for European-based tenants.
 The data for European-based tenants is stored on servers in Europe.
-The secondary data store is in the respective Microsoft Dataverse environment location.
+The secondary data store is in the respective Power Platform environment location.
 For more information about Dataverse, see [Resources to manage GDPR Compliance](/power-platform/admin/wp-compliance-data-privacy#resources-to-manage-gdpr-compliance).

+### Is the data stored for Dynamics 365 Customer Voice protected with Customer Lockbox?

+The data stored in the Power Platform environment is protected with Power Platform Customer Lockbox.
+For more information about Customer Lockbox, see [Securely access customer data using Customer Lockbox in Power Platform](https://docs.microsoft.com/power-platform/admin/about-lockbox).

 ### How do I restrict access to Dynamics 365 Customer Voice?